DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 platform imaginary.
-This is fairly common, seen for example on Twitter, in the way the early users’ practices developed the @mention and hashtag functionality, and to which the company at first didn’t pay attention to because it was considered to be ‘too geeky’.[^05chapter4_1] Equally, a set of norms developed quite quickly around videoblogging and a number of developers and companies attempted to build software around these emerging practices.
+This is fairly common, seen for example on Twitter, in the way the early users’ practices developed the @mention and hashtag functionality, and to which the company at first didn’t pay attention to because it was considered to be ‘too geeky’.
+Equally, a set of norms developed quite quickly around videoblogging and a number of developers and companies attempted to build software around these emerging practices.
 Similarly, the early Twitter platform had very little